-Senior Tasimba Jonga has a lot to celebrate as he finishes his chemical engineering major degree this spring.
-He moves forward into graduate studies as a prestigious Knight-Hennessy Scholar at Stanford University.
+Tasimba Jonga has a lot to celebrate as he completes his engineering degree at UT this year.
+The chemical engineering major graduates this spring as a 2022 Torchbearer, UT’s highest student honor, and moves forward into graduate studies in management science and engineering as a prestigious Knight-Hennessy Scholar at Stanford University.

-Jonga is the first UT graduate to become a Knight-Hennessy Scholar since the program’s founding in 2016, and is among 70 students from 27 countries for the 2022 cohort.
-This highly competitive scholarship has an acceptance rate that typically falls between 1–2%.
-These scholars have demonstrated exceptional leadership in multiple disciplines, addressing complex challenges facing the world.
+Jonga is the first UT graduate to become a Knight-Hennessy Scholar since the program’s founding in 2016 and is among 70 students from 27 countries for the 2022 awards.
+This highly competitive scholarship has an acceptance rate that typically falls between 1 and 2 percent.
+Scholars have demonstrated exceptional leadership in multiple disciplines, addressing complex challenges facing the world.
 They receive up to three years of graduate school tuition, a living stipend, and travel funding.

 “I foresee my experience in the Knight-Hennessy community as a critical next step in effecting economic change of this scope and magnitude,” said Jonga.
 “Stanford and the Knight-Hennessy Scholar experience are the perfect incubation environments for learning how to do this.”

 His upcoming experience will be an opportunity to meet and learn from a diverse global network, applying his passion for addressing economic equity, technology, and entrepreneurship.

 “I grew up in southern Africa during the postcolonial era,” he explained.
 “I got to experience the remnant effects of this tumultuous period.
 One of the bigger issues is the lack of economic growth, which trickles down into every aspect of life, from education to health care.”

 Jonga aims to apply his educational experience to empower these communities in need, helping create foundations that support high-impact entrepreneurs in emerging economies.